faithvoid/plugin.music.hearthisatX/README.md

 - Add Artists/Playlists/Sets/Songs/Genres/etc. to search functionality
 - Bugfixes and optimizations.

+## Bugs:
+- Some searches just don't work and will present a rate-limiting error.
+This doesn't seem to be an addon issue, this seems to be an API backend issue with HearThis not liking certain terms (usually terms around 4 characters or less).
+Try a longer query and try the same query on PC to see if it also gives you an error.

  ## Not Planned:
 - Account Integration(?) (on a system as old as the Xbox, it sounds like a security nightmare.
 If someone wants to take on the work, feel free to send a pull request!)